apryakhin/legion.stanford.edu/profiling.md

 optimized](/gasnet/).
 GASNet can be important for performance on multi-node runs.

-Legion Prof outputs its logs in a compressed binary format using `ZLIB`.
-If you don't have `ZLIB` on your system, you can set `USE_ZLIB=0` in your Makefile.

 ## Legion Prof

 Before taking steps towards optimizing a program, it is usually